unicode-org/icu/docs/userguide/services.md

 *   [Unicode strings](strings/index.md)

     ICU includes type definitions for UTF-16 strings and code points.
-It also contains many C u_string functions and the C++ UnicodeString class with many additional string functions.
+It also contains many C `u_string` functions and the C++ `UnicodeString` class with many additional string functions.

 *   [Unicode properties](strings/properties.md)

-    ICU includes the C definitions and functions found in uchar.h as well as some macros found in utf.h.
+    ICU includes the C definitions and functions found in `uchar.h` as well as some macros found in `utf.h`.
 It also includes the C++ Unicode class.

 *   [Unicode string iteration](strings/characteriterator.md)

-    In C, ICU uses the macros in utf.h for the iteration of strings.
+    In C, ICU uses the macros in `utf.h` for the iteration of strings.
 In C++, ICU uses the characterIterator and its subclasses.

 ### Conversion Basics